iQuHACK/2025-Alice-and-Bob/submissions/QuantCow/Documentation.md

 On initial examination, we understood this to be a single-mode approximation of the previous two-mode system.
 We used the same approach as before, but with a single mode, defining an effective hamiltonian of zeros, and obtaining the photon-loss operators from the given equations.
 We then used the ```dynamiqs``` library to calculate the *Fidelity*, simulate the system and plot the results.

+We also looked at exponentially reducing Buffer Decay rates (kappa_b) and saw the fidelity decrease.
+We plotted this as well.

 ## Task 1.3